The Anatomy Of An LED Light Bulb

 Our LED lights come complete with a 2-year warranty that’s upgradable to 5 years upon completion of the appropriate form within 90 days of your purchase, to give you even more peace of mind.

-Should you require any further information about LED light bulbs, please don’t hesitate to call a member of our customer service team on 0116 321 4120.
+Should you require any further information about LED light bulbs, please don’t hesitate to contact us online or call a member of our customer service team on 0116 321 4120.

-You’re also welcome to send us an e-mail enquiry to cs@wled.co.uk and to ask a question on either our Facebook or Twitter pages.
+You’re also welcome to send us an e-mail enquiry to cs@wled.co.uk, ask a question on either our Facebook or Twitter pages.